hellohaptik/docs_haptik/docs/bot-builder/integrations/integrating-custom-code.md

 urllib3-1.25.3

-### Using Custom Variables
+### Using Context Variables
-You can use custom variables to maintain and change bot state through the `event` dictionary passed to the `main` function.
+You can use context variables to maintain and change bot state through the `event` dictionary passed to the `main` function.
 The body of the `event` dictionary contains two dictionaries called `user_details` and `conversation_data`.

 You can extract these into local variables in your `main` function as shown below